Tampa Bay Attorneys

 Trademark infringement is the unauthorized use of a service mark or trademark in connection with services and/or goods in such a way that is likely to cause confusion regarding the source of the services and/or goods.
-If you are being sued for trademark infringement or if your trademark has been infringed upon, an intellectual property lawyer from Lieser Skaff Alexander can evaluate your situation and help you determine the most strategic way to proceed.
+If you are being sued for trademark infringement or if your trademark has been infringed upon, an intellectual property lawyer from Lieser Skaff can evaluate your situation and help you determine the most strategic way to proceed.

 Our Florida trademark attorneys have many decades of combined experience in legal practice.
 We have assisted clients ranging from private individuals to Fortune 500 companies.